Immediate Notice to Vacate and Notice of Arrears

 Ending a Saskatchewan tenancy follows a fixed sequence under The Residential Tenancies Act, 2006.
 Each step exists to protect both parties — and missing any one of them is the most common reason evictions get thrown out at the ORT.

 GoodDoors handles the eviction process for hundreds of Regina and Saskatoon rentals every year — the documentation, the right form, the service proof, the ORT application, the hearing prep.
-If you'd rather not navigate the RTA, 2006 yourself, contact us or call (306) 994-5475.

 Plain-language RTA 2006 walkthrough · Step-by-step eviction process · Notice timing reference · Service-of-notice rules · Common mistakes that get evictions thrown out